Cultural Travel Experiences

-Rightly regarded as a true «city within a city», the madinat al-Yahud, or city of the Jews, constitutes a broad urban space which occupies almost ten per cent of walled Toledo.
-Divided, in turn, into different districts which correspond to the different stages of its expansion, the Jewish quarter of Toledo is an intricate maze that contains a real overview of what the Jews of Toledo were like and how they lived for at least eleven centuries.
+Toledo is known as a true «city within a city», the madinat al-Yahud, or city of the Jews.
+It is a broad urban space, which occupies almost ten per cent of walled Toledo.
+Divided into different districts, which correspond to the different stages of its expansion, the Jewish part of Toledo is an intricate maze.
+You can have a grasp of the real overview of what the Jews of Toledo were like. and how they lived for at least eleven centuries.
 According to some Jewish writings, the Jewish settlement in Toledo is the most ancient not only in Spain, but in the entire Iberian Peninsula.